ValeevGroup/tiledarray/INSTALL.md

 Also note that even if OpenMP or TBB backends are used, TiledArray will be default set the number of threads to be used by MKL kernels to 1, regardless of the value of environment variables `MKL_NUM_THREADS`/`OMP_NUM_THREADS`.
 It is possible to change the number of threads to be used programmatically in your application by calling MKL function `mkl_set_num_threads()`.

-## CUDA
+## GPGPU support

-Support for execution on CUDA-enabled hardware is controlled by the following variables:
+Support for execution on NVIDIA and AMD GPGPUs is controlled by the following variables:

 * `ENABLE_CUDA`  -- Set to `ON` to turn on CUDA support.
 [Default=OFF].
 * `CMAKE_CUDA_HOST_COMPILER`  -- Set to the path to the host C++ compiler to be used by CUDA compiler.
 CUDA compilers used to be notorious for only being able to use specific C++ host compilers, but support for more recent C++ host compilers has improved.
 The default is determined by the CUDA compiler and the user environment variables (`PATH` etc.).
-* `ENABLE_HIP`  -- Set to `ON` to turn on HIP support.
+* `ENABLE_HIP`  -- Set to `ON` to turn on HIP/ROCm support.
 [Default=OFF].
 * `LIBRETT_INSTALL_DIR` -- the installation prefix of the pre-installed LibreTT library.
 This should not be normally needed; it is strongly recommended to let TiledArray build and install LibreTT.
 * `UMPIRE_INSTALL_DIR` -- the installation prefix of the pre-installed Umpire library.
 This should not be normally needed; it is strongly recommended to let TiledArray build and install Umpire.

-For the CUDA compiler and toolkit to be discoverable the CUDA compiler (`nvcc`) should be in the `PATH` environment variable.
+- For the CUDA compiler and toolkit to be discoverable the CUDA compiler (`nvcc`) should be in the `PATH` environment variable.
 Refer to the [FindCUDAToolkit module](https://cmake.org/cmake/help/latest/module/FindCUDAToolkit.html) for more info.
+- For the ROCm platform to be discoverable add its prefix path (e.g., `/opt/rocm`) to `CMAKE_PREFIX_PATH`

 ## Eigen 3